AppImage/docs.appimage.org/source/packaging-guide/signing.md

 gpg: Good signature from "Testkey" [ultimate]
 ```

+Signature validation can also be integrated into higher level software such as the optional `appimaged` demon and/or `AppImageUpdate`.
+For example the `appimaged` daemon may decide to run applications without a valid signature in a confined sandbox in the future, if the system is set up accordingly.

-TODO: It may be desirable to integrate validate functionality into tools such as `appimagetool`, the optional `appimaged` demon and/or `AppImageUpdate`.
+TODO: It may be desirable to integrate validate functionality into `libappimage` and into tools like  `appimagetool`, the optional `appimaged` demon and/or `AppImageUpdate`.